 - Depleted stock lots are not shown by default.
 For finding these, search by lot number or filter by "0" total quantity.

-Generally, one stock lot is one batch of some item.
-They let you record the detailed history of each item that is processed in your company.
+Stock lots let you record the detailed history of each item that is processed in your company.

-You may have many stock lots of the same item - purchased at different times, with different costs, possibly from different vendors, with different expiry dates, stored in different locations/shelves, some of which have certificates, files or notes attached etc.
+You may have many stock lots of the same item - purchased at different times, with different costs, possibly from different vendors, with different expiry dates, stored in different locations/shelves, some of which have certificates, files or notes attached, etc.

-MRPeasy inventory management is designed for batch inventory and serial number traceability.
+MRPeasy inventory management is designed for inventory and serial number traceability.
 Lot tracking helps to ensure that the history of every product and material is known.
 Technically this means the following:

 - Every time a material is purchased, a unique lot number is recorded for it.